 From our study of water in the Bible we have learned something about why it was chosen to represent the primeval substance from which the universe arose.
 The Book of Sa-Heti, published in full on our website, has a great deal to say about this primordial substance.
 In chapter 33 we may read: "For know that all that IS has come from the heavenly well, which is an Emanation of my Father, the Holy Lord called Vishnu, and from my Mother, his Heavenly Queen, Devaki, known on earth as Maia, the Maiden, and she the Spouse of God Supreme."
 This teaching finds its counterpart in the Secret Doctrine in which we may read: "Father-Mother spin a web whose upper end is fastened to spirit—the light of the one darkness—and the lower one to its shadowy end, matter; and this web is the universe spun out of the two substances made in one, which is Svabhavat."

 The Theosophist, Gottfried de Purucker, tells us in his Occult Glossary that "Svabhavat is a state or condition of cosmic consciousness-substance, where spirit and matter, which are fundamentally one, no longer are dual as in manifestation, but one: that which is neither manifested matter nor manifested spirit alone, but both are the primeval unity...the cosmic reservoir of being, as well as of beings, therefore of consciousness, of intellectual light, of life...and the Hebrew Old Testament refers to it as the cosmic 'waters."
 Chrishna goes on to explain to his disciples that: "Water, First created of all things, contains the fire of Vishnu and the moisture of Maia", or in other words the fire of the Father and the moisture of the Mother.
 Note what we said earlier about the polarity of water and its ability to hold a very great deal of heat.
 Remember too that what is above is like that which is below, but after another manner, as Hermes stated in his famous axiom.
-We cannot stress the importance of this law often enough, for analogy, when rightly understood and applied, is one of the most important keys to unlock the mysteries of water, both in its material and metaphysical aspects.
+We cannot stress the importance of the Hermetic Law of Correspondence often enough, for when rightly understood and applied, is one of the most important keys to unlock the mysteries of water, both in its material and metaphysical aspects.

 Before we conclude this investigation, we would like to say a few words about the healing and purifying properties of water, about which a good deal of nonsense has been written by those who have little or no understanding of either water, healing or purification.
 In our review of Masaru Emoto's Messages from Water in our afterword, we make mention of the water obtained by the author from the famous healing shrine of Lourdes.
 Unless we wish to dismiss the testimony of the many thousands of believers who have been healed of their various infirmities by this water, there must clearly be 'something' in it.
 Although Lourdes water has been chemically analysed many times it contains nothing we would not expect to find in wholesome spring water anywhere in the world.
 So if it does not possess any detectable medicinal properties, how does it work?
 The clue is in the word 'detectable'.
 As we discuss in our afterword, water, in common with all substances contains the life force, and it is this which, if supplied in a sufficient amount, can and does heal the body of a wide variety of diseases and disorders.
 Faith plays an important part too, for as H. P. Blavatsky tells us in Isis Unveiled: "With expectancy supplemented by faith, one can cure himself of almost any morbific condition.
 The tomb of a saint; a holy relic; a talisman; a bit of paper or a garment that has been handled by the supposed healer; a nostrum; a penance, or a ceremonial; the laying on of hands, or a few words impressively pronounced—either will do.
 It is a question of temperament, imagination, self-cure."